 Madisonville is a very small city located in the state of Tennessee.
 With a population of 4,783 people and two constituent neighborhoods, Madisonville is the 128th largest community in Tennessee.

-Madisonville is a blue-collar town, with 37.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Madisonville is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Madisonville who work in office and administrative support (13.33%), sales jobs (12.10%), and food service (6.45%).
+Because occupations involving physical labor dominate the local economy, Madisonville is generally considered to be a blue-collar town.
+40.34% of the Madisonville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Madisonville is a city of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
+There are especially a lot of people living in Madisonville who work in office and administrative support (13.30%), sales jobs (11.66%), and management occupations (6.94%).

-The citizens of Madisonville have a very low rate of college education: just 6.51% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Madisonville has a very low overall level of education: only 7.35% of people over 25 hold a 4-year college degree or higher.

 The people who call Madisonville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Madisonville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Madisonville include German, English, Scots-Irish, and Polish.
+The greatest number of Madisonville residents report their race to be White, followed by Native American.
+Important ancestries of people in Madisonville include German, English, Polish, and Scots-Irish.

 The most common language spoken in Madisonville is English.
 Other important languages spoken here include Spanish and Japanese.